 Net earnings for the three months ended June 30, 2010 (the "Second Quarter 2010") were \$6.2 million, representing an increase of 24% or \$1.2 million compared to net earnings of \$5.0 million for the three months ended June 30, 2009 (the "Second Quarter 2009").
-Contributing to this increase is positive sales growth for the period, which was driven by higher than average temperatures, and lower maintenance, general and administration ("G&A") and T&D expenses.
+Contributing to this increase is positive sales growth for the period, which was driven by higher than average temperatures, and lower maintenance, general and administration ("G&A") and transmission and distribution ("T&D") expenses.
 These factors were partially offset by higher depreciation and financing costs.